Improve the Employee Experience for Customer Service Agents and Supervisors Through Conversations Informed by Predictive Analytics

 Creating rewarding employee experiences and retaining employees is key to running any business.
 Using machine learning as a retention enabler is the focus of this blog post.

-While appearing on CNBC in 2019 to announce a new tool IBM had created—with AI, machine learning, and predictive analytics—to identify employee flight risk candidates, IBM CEO Ginni Rometty said, “The best time to get to an employee is before they go.”
+While appearing on CNBC in 2019 to announce a new tool IBM had created—with AI, machine learning, and predictive analytics—to identify employee flight risk candidates, former IBM CEO Ginni Rometty said, “The best time to get to an employee is before they go.”

 In this blog post, we’ll explore how BPOs can use machine learning and predictive analytics to retain more contact center employees by assessing frontline employee attrition risk and leveraging that knowledge to create an employee experience that often addresses their unique needs.